 Staffing Factoring Costs Example

-Smaller firms looking to get accounts receivable financing of less than $30K per month can typically get a discount rate between 2% – 5% per month the invoice is outstanding from an AR financing provider.
+Smaller firms looking to get accounts receivable (A/R) financing of less than $30,000 per month can typically get a monthly discount rate between 2% to 5% from an A/R financing provider.
+If you need factoring of $5,000 or more, BlueVine is a terrific choice, with discount rates starting as low as 0.25% per week, you can receive funding in as quickly as one to two days.

 Staffing Factoring Repayment Terms